Overview

 To receive funds, you must file a FAFSA (Free Application for Federal Student Aid) and indicate that you would like to be considered for this program.
 After the FAFSA has been filed, New York Tech's Financial Aid office will determine if you are eligible and the amount you are eligible to receive.

-Check Student Service HUB > Financial Aid Package for eligibility.
+Follow these steps for eligibility: MyNYIT Portal → Student Service Hub → My Financial Aid.
 If you do not see an award, but think you may be eligible, please contact the Financial Aid office.

 Federal Work-Study Community Service (FWS-CS)